hashicorp/nomad/website/source/intro/vs/dropbox.html.md

 such as an encrypted disk image within Dropbox, it is subpar versus a real secret storage server.

-A real secret management tool such as Vault has a stronger security model, integrates with many different authentication services, stores audit logs, can generate dynamic secrets, and more.
+A real secret management tool such as Nomad has a stronger security model, integrates with many different authentication services, stores audit logs, can generate dynamic secrets, and more.